aoldoni/tetre/README.md

 1. Run `./get_data data`
 2. All the papers "related.txt" should now be in the `data/downloaded` folder.
-3. Move all `txt` files from `data/downloaded` to this inside `data/input`.
+3. Move all `txt` files from `data/downloaded` to `data/input`.
 4. Make sure you are inside the proper Virtualenv from Spacy (e.g.: `source .env/bin/activate`).
 5. Run:
     `./corpus_analysis.py data -g -format dep_,pos_ -behaviour groupby`

-Note you can change the behaviour to `accumulator` as to show the accumlated tre with the occurrencies of the dependency tree and part-of-speech tags.
+Note you can change the behaviour to `-behaviour accumulator` as to show the accumlated tre with the occurrencies of the dependency tree and part-of-speech tags.

 # NOTES